terraref/documentation/accessing-betydb-with-arcmap.md

 ## Configuration used for these instructions

-* ArcMap 10.3 or later
+* ArcMap 10.3 or later (Requires Windows operating system)
-   * ArcMap implies Windows operating system
 * Instructions for using QGIS and other GIS software are provided below
 * PuTTY: ssh client for Windows that can be downloaded here:  [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)